pjungwir/db_leftovers/README.md

   I'm working on doing the same thing for foreign keys/constraints, but it's not done just yet.

-* If your database is mostly up-to-date, then running the Rake task will spam you with messages about how this index and that foreign key already exist.
-  These should be hidden by default and shown only if you request a higher verbosity.

 Contributing to db\_leftovers
 -----------------------------